F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 No violation of University policy will be presumed unless a preponderance of the evidence standard supports the finding of a violation.
 This preponderance of the evidence standard requires that the facts and information supporting each finding are more convincing than the facts and information offered in opposition to such finding.

 Following the meeting with the Equity Panel, the decision-maker will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
 The decision-maker will make findings of fact and determinations using a preponderance of evidence standard.
 If the Respondent is found responsible, the decision-maker will determine the appropriate sanctions.
-If the Respondent is a student, the Dean of Students is the decision-maker.
-If the Respondent is a faculty member, the Associate Provost will be the decision-maker.
-If the Respondent is a staff member, the Executive Director of Human Resources is the decision-maker.

 Notice of Outcome